Chevrolet Impala: Seventh generation (Impala SS, 1994–1996)

 The Impala SS received body-colored trim, a unique single-bar grille with no hood ornament, and a rear deck spoiler.
 It was fitted with 17 in brushed aluminum wheels with 255/50ZR17 all-season tires.
 Inside, the car came with a central console with cup holders (1994 and 1995 models) and a storage compartment, leather seats embroidered with the Impala SS logo, and a standard leather-wrapped steering wheel.
 For the 1994 model year, it was available only in black with a gray interior.
-Due to a shortage of the unique five-spoke aluminum wheels, only 6,303 cars were sold.
-However, the wheel shortage was remedied for the 1995 model year and 21,434 cars were sold.

 In 1995, Dark Cherry Metallic and Dark Grey Green were added as exterior color options, and the body paneling on the rear quarter panel was altered to reflect the cosmetic effect formerly achieved by a window insert.
 The black units continued to receive semi-gloss door moldings and wheel-well trim, whereas the other color offerings received those items in full gloss.
-Another change from 1994 was the placement of the side mirrors from pods attached to the door to a larger format attached to the 'A' pillar.
+Another change from 1994 was the placement of the side mirrors from pods attached to the door to a larger format attached to the "A" pillar.
 1996 was the last year of production with 41,941 units sold.
-The 1996 Impala SS was also exported to the Middle East, as the Caprice SS, with the car being identical to its American counterpart except for the side fonts on the rear quarter panel and the badge on the dashboard saying Caprice SS.
+The 1996 Impala SS was also exported to the Middle East, as the Caprice SS, with the car being identical to its American counterpart except for the side fonts on the rear quarter panel and the badge on the dashboard reading "Caprice SS".
 The 1996 Impala SS production went late into the model year; the last one being produced on December 13, 1996.
-Marblehead Gray Metallic had been planned for that final year; however, the option was cancelled at the last minute even though many trim part numbers for the color had already been designated.
+Marblehead Gray Metallic had been planned as a color option for that final year, but was cancelled at the last minute, even though many trim part numbers for the color had already been designated.
 The last year saw minor interior alterations, with the digital speedometer being replaced by an analog one, along with a tachometer.
 The shifter was moved from the column to the center console, and the engine was given an OBD-II computer control system (the camshaft was reground to adjust for the new computer).

 Discontinuation

 The entire B-body line, consisting of the Chevrolet Caprice, Impala SS, and Buick Roadmaster, as well as the related D-Body Fleetwood, was discontinued, as GM wanted more assembly lines to be able to produce more profitable SUVs.
-A ceremony was held at the plant on December 13, 1996, as the last Impala SS was produced.
+A ceremony was held at the Arlington Assembly plant on December 13, 1996, as the last Impala SS was produced.